joaovitoriasilva/endurain/README.md

 Currently the service supports:
  - Multi-user
  - Create/edit/delete users
- - Basic admin and regular users profiles that adapt the interface
+ - Basic admin and regular user profiles that adapt the interface
  - Import activities using .gpx files
  - Connect with Strava and retrieve activities and gear from Strava
  - Feed with user activities, current user week stats and month stats